qchenevier/huma/content/blog/data-science-has-something-to-teach-you-about-agile.md

 - You don't know perfectly if the tool you are using is able to solve the problem you want to solve.
 - You don't know perfectly if your solution will solve properly the problem.

 To put it in another way, **IT development is like playing dice**.
-There are 2 things that can render IT projects more predictible:
+There are 2 things that can render IT projects more predictable:

 First, **use statistics**.
 Commit to a set of task rather than a single task.
 Make a statistical mean of all those dice rolls.